1997 black Morgan gelding

 Prince is one of five horses surrendered to SAFE after their owner passed away unexpectedly.
-This handsome black Morgan gelding was reportedly ridden a great deal in his past life, but he came to SAFE showing a lot of uncertainty and herd-bound-ness.
-He’s been in training with a volunteer rider and has made terrific progress, both on the ground and under saddle.
-Prince is still working on relaxing under saddle but his rider says he is a joy to work with, with a great attitude and a lot of try.
-Prince has been ridden quite a bit on the trails next door to SAFE and really seems to enjoy being out on the trails.
-He has some arthritics but does well maintained with Previcox.
+This handsome black Morgan gelding was reportedly ridden a great deal in his past life, but he came to SAFE showing a lot of uncertainty and herd-bound behavior.
+He began training with a volunteer rider and made terrific progress, both on the ground and under saddle.
+He especially seemed to enjoy being out on the trails.
+Prince was adopted into a family who enjoys trail riding.

 Lori has committed a great deal of time to loving and training Prince while he has been at SAFE.
 He is doing so well under her supervision and has blossomed into both a confident trail horse but also a calm arena partner.
 This boy can do it all!
 Here is what Lori had to say about their work together: